-A Low-level Node.js RocksDB binding
+A low-level Node.js RocksDB binding.
+An

 It is strongly recommended that you use

 levelup is optimized for usability and safety.
 Although we are working to improve the safety of the

 rocksdb interface it is still easy to crash your Node process if you don't do things in just the right way.

 Level/rocksdb is an OPEN Open Source Project.
 This means that:

 Individuals making significant and valuable contributions are given commit-access to the project to contribute as they see fit.
 This project is more like an open wiki than a standard guarded open source project.

-See the contribution guide for more details.
+See the Contribution Guide for more details.